T of C

 The poem 胡笳十八拍 Hujia Shibapai by 劉商 Liu Shang

-The poem had before it a 胡笳曲序 Preface to the Hujia Melody; see details under YFSJ Hujia Shiba Pai.
+The poem had before it a 胡笳曲序 Preface to the Hujia Melody.
+There are details under YFSJ Hujia Shiba Pai.

-The complete original text of this poem (translation of each verse is with the related picture) is as follows (compare the poem attributed to Cai Wenji herself):
+The complete original text of this poem (translation of each verse is with the related image) is as follows (compare the poem attributed to Cai Wenji herself):

 Return to top